iso14000/MIevM/README.md

 V0.1 first test in the car OK => range is 253Km on combination meter , can be in "ready mode" , and can drive.

-V0.2 cleanup from Dala's software (Leaf battery pack upgrade) and SoCx clamping [0..100%] ;
+V0.2 cleanup from Dala's software (Leaf battery pack upgrade) and SoCx clamping [0..100%] ; V0.3 now MIevM is connected on P12V (permanent 12V) , so sleep mode is activated after a delay (20s for instance)

 quickly validated on my car, report correctly Soc vs Voltage, range decrease while driving,